 At GoEngineer, we love to help our customers.
-Here’s a collection of small ‘macros’ that were tailored to help solve a customer problem.
+Here’s a collection of small SOLIDWORKS ‘macros’ that were tailored to help solve a customer problem.
 Free to use, free to review, free to modify.
 If you need help finding what you are looking for, we would suggest using the Knowledge Base to help.

 Maybe we can be of assistance.
-If you need help with a macro, give us a ring.
+If you need help with a SOLIDWORKS macro, give us a ring.
 Macro creation isn’t supported under subscription service, so we can’t guarantee you a solution.
 But if it’s a simple thing for one of experts to put together, we would love to help!
-Send inquiries to email@example.com.
+Send inquiries to firstname.lastname@example.org.

-This macro contains code that shows you how to set tree display settings through the SOLIDWORKS API.
+This SOLIDWORKS macro contains code that shows you how to set tree display settings through the SOLIDWORKS API.
 It turns on Names for Feature, Component, and Component Configuration.
 It turns off Descriptions for Feature, Component, and Component Configuration.